CodeMode1/SimulateConflictGitKraken/README.md

 Merge feature b in main --> conflict.

 Git doesn't know what branch to take the change from.
-(commit on feature b is not made directly after main b last commit so it can't take precedence and apply its changes, therefore the conflict happens)
+(commit on feature b is not made after main b last commit so it can't take precedence and apply its changes, therefore the conflict happens)